Catering from home safely

 - Don't leave food standing around for several hours in a warm room before it is eaten.

-- DO make sure you've got enough fridge and freezer space.
+- Do make sure you have got enough fridge and freezer space.
 Get the help of friends and neighbours to make sure you have the capacity you need.

 Proper temperature control is essential

-- DO make sure that perishable food is kept chilled.
-Perishable food includes, for example, cold meats, quiches and desserts.
-Keep the most perishable foods in the coldest part of the fridge; but always store raw food below ready-to-eat food, in case there are any drips, and keep it in a leak-proof container.
+- Do make sure that perishable food is kept chilled.
+Perishable food can include, cold meats, quiches and desserts.
+Keep the most perishable foods in the coldest part of the fridge.
+Always store raw food below ready-to-eat food, in case there are any drips.
+Keep the raw food in a leak-proof container.

-- DO make sure that food is cooked thoroughly.
-Large meat joints and whole poultry need special care to make sure the centre is well cooked.
-If you're reheating food, don't do it more than once - and always heat it until piping hot all the way through.
+- Do make sure that food is cooked thoroughly.
+Large meat joints and whole poultry need special care.
+Make sure the centre is well cooked.
+If you are reheating food, do not do it more than once.
+Always heat food until it is piping hot all the way through.

 Avoid contaminating prepared food

-- Don't let raw foods, such as meat and poultry, or unwashed fruit, vegetables and salads, come into contact with food that is ready to eat.
+- Do not let raw foods, such as meat and poultry, or unwashed fruit, vegetables and salads, come into contact with food that is ready to eat.

 Take care with eggs

-If you're thinking of catering for a large function from your own home, the best advice is: Make sure you can do it safely.
+If you are thinking of catering for a large function from your own home, the best advice is make sure you can do it safely.

-The Food Standards Agency is a UK-wide, independent Government agency, providing advice and information to the public and Government on food safety, nutrition and diet.
+The Food Standards Agency is a UK-wide, independent Government agency.
+It provides advice and information to the public and Government on food safety, nutrition and diet.

-The Agency was created to protect the interests of consumers and its guiding principles are to:
+The Agency was created to protect the interests of consumers.
+Its guiding principles are to:

-The Food Standards Agency based this information on the best scientific evidence available from independent expert advisory committees, and all its advice is made public.
+The Food Standards Agency based this information on the best scientific evidence available from independent expert advisory committees.
+All its advice is made public.